eplatvoet/DayPlanner2.0/README.md

 User Story:
 ``````
-I'd like to be able to update my daily calendar
+I'd like to be able to update my daily to-do list
 & see the weather in my current location.
 I'm
 tired of having to use multiple apps on my
 laptop, and since I always have my browser open,
 it would be great to just use there!
 ``````

-Perfect for easily keeping track of tasks, this application utilizes local storage to prevent the user from losing saved tasks.
+Perfect for easily keeping track of tasks, this application utilizes local storage to prevent the user from losing saved tasks - even if they refresh the page or accidentally close the window!
 Moment.js is used to help remind the user of the time by having past, present, and future color themes.
 To retrieve weather information, the OpenWeatherMap API is used.

 ## LICENSE
 Unlicensed